 How pregnancy affects your posture and back

-The journey towards being a Mum begins with conception and ends being presented with a beautiful new-born baby, but the pregnancy journey has various challenges for the mum to be.
+The journey towards being a Mum begins with conception and ends being presented with a beautiful new-born baby, but the pregnancy journey poses various challenges for the Mum to be.

-As the baby grows the weight gain associated with this causes adjustments in posture.
-The tendency is to lean slightly backwards to compensate for the extra kilos carried at the front and the pelvis easily tips forwards creating more of an arched position of the low back.
-The larger the baby gets, the harder it is to prevent and this posture can place extra pressure on the back and cause pain.
+As the baby grows, the weight gain associated with this causes adjustments in posture.
+Pregnant women tend to lean slightly backwards to compensate for the extra kilos carried at the front and the pelvis easily tips forward, creating more of an arched position of the lower back.
+The larger the baby gets, the harder it is to prevent, and this posture can place extra pressure on the back and cause pain.

-Learn how to help prevent back pain this by doing one simple exercises along the way.
+Learn how to help prevent back pain by doing one simple exercise along the way.

 The pelvis is a bit like a bucket with the baby growing inside it.
-As the uterus has attachments to the front of the spine, the increase in weight tends to tip the bucket forwards causing an increase in the arch of the low back.
+As the uterus has attachments to the front of the spine, the increase in weight tends to tip the bucket forward, causing an increase in the arch of the lower back.
 The muscles at the front of the hips get used to being in a shortened position and can become quite tight, making it even easier to over-arch the back.
-The tummy muscles, in the non-pregnant state, are usually working a little bit, all of the time, to keep our tummies in and support our trunk.
-They have a much harder job doing this during pregnancy especially in the last few months.
+The tummy muscles, in the non-pregnant state, are usually always working a little bit to keep our tummies in and support our trunk.
+They have a much harder job doing this during pregnancy – especially in the last few months.

-If we can maintain the ‘muscle memory’ during pregnancy and help the muscles at the front of the hips from becoming too tight, there is less chance of getting posture related pain during pregnancy.
+If we can maintain ‘muscle memory’ during pregnancy and prevent the muscles at the front of the hips from becoming too tight, there is less chance of getting posture-related pain during pregnancy.

 One simple exercise you can do, anytime, anyplace, anywhere ….
 WALK TALL!